andrewgryan/leaflet-html/docs/content/articles/van.md

 The game loop is responsible updating the game state and calling the render method to display the latest game state.

+In our game re-renders of state are handled by VanJS and LeafletHTML.

 ### Entities

 No modern game engine would be complete without a concept of entities.